Final Rejection

 A computer-implemented method comprising (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application) …

-and inputting the textual prompt into a second machine learning model … such that the second machine learning model, in response (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application) … an output comprising (MPEP 2106.05(g), the display and output of data is considered insignificant extra-solution activity) a resolution to the incident (MPEP 2106.05(f)(1), high level, generic solutions are considered mere instructions to apply a judicial exception and thus are not enough to integrate a claim into a practical application) … the dynamic information set and the static information set (MPEP 2106.05(g), “selecting a particular data source or type of data to be manipulated” is considered insignificant extra-solution activity) …
+and inputting, by the prompt system of the processing platform, the textual prompt into a second machine learning model of the dual machine learning model architecture … such that the second machine learning model, in response (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application) … an output comprising (MPEP 2106.05(g), the display and output of data is considered insignificant extra-solution activity) a resolution to the incident (MPEP 2106.05(f)(1), high level, generic solutions are considered mere instructions to apply a judicial exception and thus are not enough to integrate a claim into a practical application; MPEP 2106.05(g), “selecting a particular data source or type of data to be manipulated” is considered insignificant extra-solution activity) … the dynamic information set and the static information set (MPEP 2106.05(g), “selecting a particular data source or type of data to be manipulated” is considered insignificant extra-solution activity);

-wherein the computer-implemented method is performed by a processing platform executing program code, the processing platform comprising one or more processing devices, each of the one or more processing devices comprising a processor coupled to a memory (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application).
+wherein the computer-implemented method is performed by the processing platform executing program code, the processing platform comprising one or more processing devices, each of the one or more processing devices comprising a processor coupled to a memory (MPEP 2106.05(f), mere instructions to apply an abstract idea on a computer is not enough to integrate the claim into a practical application).

 Step 2B: Significantly More Analysis

 The additional elements of the claim do not integrate the abstract ideas into a practical application.
 The claims simply state mental processes with mere instructions to perform these abstract ideas on a generic computer (MPEP 2106.05(f)(3)).
 The computer is cited at such a high level of generality that it cannot be determined to be a particular machine (MPEP 2106.05(b)) and is simply linking the judicial exception to a particular technology (MPEP 2106.05(h)).
 The claim recites only the idea of a solution, but fails to recite details as to how the solution to the problem is accomplished, because it leaves a majority of the analysis to the generic computer (MPEP 2106.05(f)(1)).
+The computer is simply used as a tool to complete the mental process (MPEP 2106.05(f)(2)).

 Claim 2